uidaholib/spec-lumber/_posts/2026/2026-06-02-civilwardiary.md

 Thank you to Dulce Kersting-Lark and Dr. Matthew Fox-Amato for their assistance in the creation of this post.

 The William Whiteman diary is located in the Special Collections and Archives collection [Civil War diary, 15 December 1861-18 February 1863](https://archiveswest.orbiscascade.org/ark:80444/xv191373).
+Please contact Special Collections and Archives for access.